IT Job Market and US National Employment Data

 Future IT Hiring Trends by CIOs

-The treat of an economic downturn, inflation, high energy cost, and the continued war in Europe will dampen hiring for IT pros over the the next few quarters.
+With the move towards Artificial Intelligence, the treat of an economic downturn, inflation, high energy cost, and the continued wars will continue dampen hiring for IT pros over the next few quarters.

 Jobs initially added to the US Job Market